cryptonote-social/csminer/osx/README.txt

 In Mac Energy Settings, click Power Adapter, and if present, enable the option "Prevent computer from sleeping automatically when the display is off".

+For best performance, if csminer reports it's unable to allocate hugepages, try restarting your machine and starting csminer before running anything else.

 ADDITIONAL DETAILS